LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part2/relationships.rst.txt

 .. admonition:: Tip

    Even if you do not think a table needs one, define a primary key column anyway.
-As your database and projects grow, you WILL have a need for a unique identifier for each row.
+Your database needs to grow and adapt to change.
+Adding a primary key column to a table at the beginning helps with that.

 Other Relationships
 -------------------

 Besides the common one-to-many structure, there are two other ways to relate tables to each other.
-We will not discuss these examples here, but you can explore them on your own with a quick Google search or here:
+Read the following articles (or do a quick Google search) to explore these options:

 #. `One-to-one <http://www.databaseprimer.com/pages/relationship_1to1/>`__
 #. `Many-to-many <http://www.databaseprimer.com/pages/relationship_xtox/>`__

+You will need this information to answer the last few concept check questions.

 Check Your Understanding
 -------------------------